ilius/pyglossary/README.md

 PyGlossary
 ==========

-PyGlossary is a tool for converting, modifying and workig with dictionary files aka glossaries, with various formats used by different dictionary applications
+PyGlossary is a tool for converting dictionary files aka glossaries, from/to various formats used by different dictionary applications

 Screenshots
 -----------